ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 We will use the smallest docker image available to us `scratch` as our app doesn't have any external dependencies.

-Also the fact the app is a web-service we will need to export the app port, so it can be discoverd and be available to the host.
+Also the fact the app is a web-service we will need to export the app port, so it can be discovered and be available to the host.

 Here is the simplest `dockerfile` for the the image